1.

 The events in the Book of Numbers are believed to have occurred in the late Bronze Age, roughly around the 13th century BC.
 This period is seen as the time when the Israelites, having been freed from slavery in Egypt under the leadership of Moses, wandered in the wilderness for 40 years before entering the Promised Land of Canaan.

-II.
 Background, Authorship, Historical Context of Deuteronomy

 A. Background

-Deuteronomy, the fifth and final book of the Pentateuch, serves as a series of farewell speeches delivered by Moses to the Israelites on the plains of Moab, just before they enter the Promised Land.
+Deuteronomy, the fifth and final book of the Pentateuch, serves as a series of farewell speeches delivered by Moses to the Israelites on the plains of Moab, just before they entered the Promised Land.

 It revisits the laws given to the Israelites, emphasizing fidelity to God and the covenant, and includes Moses' blessings to the tribes, warnings about disobedience, and predictions of Israel's future.
-The book is characterized by its exhortatory style, urging the Israelites to choose life and blessing by adhering to God's commandments.
+The book is characterized by its exhortatory style, urging the Israelites to choose life and blessings by adhering to God's commandments.

 B. Authorship